Invitation to this luncheon is a benefit of PBCA membership. Members at the Leading Benefactor level ($1,000) and above are invited to attend.

 Please call 561.725.4006 to make a reservation.
 Space is limited.

 Kenneth C. Griffin

-As a leader within the Chicago community, Ken actively participates in civic and cultural institutions, serving on the Board of Directors of the Chicago Public Education Fund, and the Board of Trustees for the Art Institute of Chicago, the Museum of Contemporary Art Chicago, the Whitney Museum of American Art, and The University of Chicago.
-He is also a member of numerous business organizations, including G100, the Civic Committee of the Commercial Club of Chicago, and the Economic Club of Chicago.
+Mr. Griffin’s expertise in economic and market matters has been sought by a variety of organizations and leaders around the world.
+He serves on the Board of Directors of the Chicago Public Education Fund and the Board of Trustees for the Art Institute of Chicago, the Museum of Contemporary Art Chicago, the Whitney Museum of American Art and the University of Chicago.

 Mr. Griffin holds an A.B. in economics from Harvard College.